getify/Functional-Light-JS/ch3.md

 cacheResult( "http://some.api/person", { user: CURRENT_USER_ID } );
 ```

-This implementation of `partialRight(..)` does not guarantee that a specific parameter will receive a specific partially-applied value; it only ensures that the right-partially applied value(s) appear as the right-most argument(s) passed to the original function.
+This implementation of `partialRight(..)` does not guarantee that a specific parameter will receive a specific partially-applied value; it only ensures that the partially applied value(s) appear as the right-most (aka, last) argument(s) passed to the original function.

 For example: